 Here’s another one: It’s called “The Sparking Your Curiosity Game.”
-Does any of these questions spur your curiosity?
+Do any of these questions spur your curiosity?

 - What enjoyable surprise would you like experience again?

 - Do you know if you’re more of a whole-to-parts learner or a parts-to-whole?
-And why is this knowledge so important to you in the way you learn in school and life?
+Why would this knowledge be important in the way you learn in school and life?